erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 ### How to reduce pending task list?

 ​	Going back to cutomer servicing anology, if serving each customer takes varying amounts of time, then you would want to service most number of customers.
-Let's say we can divide customers by type of service and we know typical completion time for each type of service.
+Let's say we can split customers by type of service and we know typical completion time for each type of service.
 Then, the best approach would be to pick customer who needs type of service with quickest completion time.

-This strategy is based on **Moore’s Algorithm** which states,
+This strategy is based on **Moore’s Algorithm** which says,

 > We start out just like with Earliest Due Date— by scheduling tasks as they arrive, but when deciding which task to do next, choose the quickest one and repeat this process.